 Tucson is one of the most unique cities in the country.
 You’ll need a detailed Tucson itinerary to plan the perfect trip.
-Whether you are spending 1, 2 or 3 days in Tucson, you are bound to have an amazing time.
+Whether you are spending 1, 2 or 3 days in Tucson, there is plenty to see and do in this underrated city!

 How Many Days in Tucson?